viveralia/reduxcrud/README.md

 ## Making of

 This project uses Airbnb ESlint configuration with Prettier, so, if you are using VSCode, make sure to have those installed too.
 They work like magic together ✨

+Also, if you want to deploy this project, make sure to change and **ignore** the .env file inside this project